alexrudnick/dissertation/BURNDOWN.md

 ## multilingual

 ## integration
-  * make script that works on intermediate state from squoia, output of "lexdisamb" phase.
-  * hack up squoia again.
+  * something of an issue: for evaluation, SQUOIA outputs a sentence at a time, but out test set is one verse per line, and verses can be several sentences. need a way to either reconstitute the output sentences into a single "output verse", or alternatively split on sentences and say that our test set is now composed of the sentences.
   * deep issue here: does squoia use the same representation of lemmas as our training data? how did we deal with this before? is there a canonical representation for Quechua lemmas?
-      * input to SQUOIA is really surface level Spanish, no joined MWEs
+      * YES WE KNOW input to SQUOIA is surface level Spanish, no joined MWEs
   * also need a good evaluation plan for es-qu
     * probably just do the same thing we did for es-gn: BLEU scores??
   * write up how we hacked up squoia